 Bridget is the chair of the Division of Science, Information Arts, & Technology and an Associate Professor in the Yale Gordon College of Arts and Sciences in the Simulation Design and Entertainment program at the University of Baltimore.
-She has recently completed a successful defense of her dissertation in March of 2011 and graduated from Penn State University in May of 2011.
-Her research involves the use of technology in virtual worlds and the social impacts of virtual worlds on offline life.
+She has recently been granted tenure and promoted to Associate Professor.
+Her research involves the use of technology within Internet culture and virtual worlds and the social impacts of virtual worlds/Internet culture on offline life.
 Her current research takes more critical eye to the online game community following recent events involving gender, inclusiveness, and identity.
 Her dissertation research focused on how technology impacts protest movements in virtual worlds.
-She is currently engaged as an assistant professor teaching several courses on game design and programming for the university.
-She is also working on publishing the findings of her dissertation work and beginning a new research direction.
+She is currently engaged as an associate professor teaching several courses on game design and programming for the university.
 Bridget has her undergraduate degree from the College of Information Sciences and Technology at the Pennsylvania State University.
 Where she focused on the design and development of technology.

 Notable Publications (CV)

 Blodgett, B. & Salter, A. (2018).
 “Ghostbusters is for Boys: Understanding Geek Masculinity’s Role in the Alt Right”.
 Special Issue on Media and the Extreme Right, Communication, Culture, and Critique.
 11(1), pp. 133 – 146.

 Salter, A. & Blodgett, B. (2017).
 Toxic Geek Masculinity in Media: Sexism, Trolling, and Identity Policing.
 New York, NY: Palgrave Macmillan.